Abel, Niels Henrik (1802–1829)

-Abel revolutionized the important area of elliptic integrals with his theory of elliptic functions, contributed to the theory of infinite series, and founded the theory of commutative groups, known today as Abelian groups.
+Abel revolutionized the important area of elliptic integrals with his theory of elliptic functions, contributed to the theory of infinite series, and founded the theory of commutative groups, known today as Abelian groups (see below).
 Yet his work was never properly appreciated during his life and, impoverished and ill, he returned to Norway unable to obtain a teaching position.
 Two days after his death, a delayed letter was delivered in which Abel was belatedly offered a post at the University of Berlin.

 An Abelian group is a group that is commutative – in other words, in which the result of multiplying one member of the group by another is independent of the order of multiplication (i.e., AB = BA, where A, B are any two elements in the group).
 Abelian groups are a generalization the arithmetic of addition of integers.